 Discovery Phase

-In the discovery phase, map out everything for a complete and accurate picture to help determine the most effective path forward.
+In the discovery phase, map out everything to create a complete, accurate picture and determine the most effective path forward.

-Don’t skimp on doing a thorough audit and research extensively at this step.
-It’s imperative not to trip yourself up later with extra headaches or deterrents to growth.
+Don’t skimp on a thorough audit and extensive research at this step.
+It’s imperative not to trip yourself up later with extra headaches or growth inhibitors.

 However, industry-specific software and processes also fit, as needed, depending on your business needs.

-The discovery phase may also involve research for various solutions-based changes or adjustments in your current software.
-Part of this work may include combining data into a single or new ERP-system or inputting paper records online.
+The discovery phase may also involve research into various solution-based changes or adjustments to your current software.
+Part of this work may include combining data into a single or new ERP system or inputting paper records online.

 Maybe this is starting to sound like no fun, but the results are the reward, so things end up a LOT better.